imixs/open-bpmn/README.md

 	$ ./build.sh -f

-With the option `-ff` you can force a full rebuild of the client components.
-This option will remove the yarn.lock file.
+For a full rebuild run:

+	$ ./wipe-full.sh
-	$ ./build.sh -ff
+	$ ./build.sh -r

 You will find more details in the [Client Section](./open-bpmn.glsp-client/README.md) and the [Server Section](./open-bpmn.glsp-server/README.md).

 ## Development